mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Different person:** If you have a very good teacher, always you feel like there’s something lacking in yourself.
 You are living up to that great calligraphy.

-**Katagiri:** Ah, ah.
-I see.
+**Katagiri:** Ah, I see.
 Right, right.
 Dogen Zenji says that in [*Genjokoan*](topics#genjokoan), he always says [that].
 So that’s why you don’t understand this.
 So, lack of “achievement.”

 **Question:** You’d rather keep doing...

 **Katagiri:** Yeah, keep doing. *[He sounds a bit out of breath.]* Keep doing. *[Everyone laughs.]* But how do you keep doing?
 That [depends on your] practice.
 If you use too much enormous effort, you exhaust yourself.
 If your attention slackens [...] then certain signs of laxity appear.
 So, how can you keep the equilibrium in your life, physically and mentally, in the practice of calligraphy?
 That is very important.

-For instance in my life at the temple, the circumstances [in] my teachers and I. The teacher told me that, “You are a monk.
+For instance, in my life at the temple, the circumstances [in] my teachers and I. The teacher told me that, “You are a monk.
 A monk has to have a good capability of calligraphy.”
 But I had no practice, so I was very scared.
-He always threatened me *[he laughs]*: “You have to do this, and that; A, B, C, D”; always.
+He always threatened me *[he laughs]*: “You have to do this, and that; A, B, C, D...” always.
 Well he [didn’t] always say that to me, but I had *nothing*, no idea of Buddhism as a monk or as a priest.
 So if I thought of the future, I was very scared.
 I wondered, “Can I do that?
-No, I can’t do it.”
+No – I can’t do it.”

 But, no way, I could not escape, so [I thought,] “Let’s do it.”
 So I started to practice calligraphy by myself.
 My teachers took a nap from twelve to one, because in the summer it was very hot and humid.
 At noon, everybody took a nap, in the country.
 So instead of taking a nap, I practiced, by myself.
 [I thought], “Continue; it’s good for me.”